ERISA Plans Failing to Provide SPDs and Auto Contribution Notices are Playing Russian Roulette

 A well drafted SPD serves as a useful communication tool and opportunity to explain a benefit plan to your employees in plain and simple terms.
 Further, participants should be automatically provided with an SPD within 90-days of being covered by the plan and every 5 years if changes are made to the SPD or the plan is amended.
 Changes to the SPD, referred to as a Summary Material Modifications, must be furnished no later than 210-days after the end of the plan year in which the change is adopted.
 An administrator that fails to provide these updated plan documents upon 30-days written request may find itself in the crosshairs of a federal lawsuit.
 For example, the cost of such a lawsuit can be shocking for an employer that fails to timely provide notice of a retirement plan’s automatic contribution arrangement.
 Employers must sufficiently notify eligible employees of its auto contribution arrangement between 30 and 90 days prior to the beginning of each plan year.

 As outlined in our previous post, the potential costs of non-compliance has recently skyrocketed.
 A participant or beneficiary may be able to file suit to enforce these monetary penalties and obtain an award of attorney fees.
-For example, an employer that fails to satisfy a request for plan documents, such as an SPD, for 6 months (about the time it would take a frustrated participant to make several requests before filing a lawsuit) may result in penalties of $149 per day up to the max penalty (per request) of $1,496 for 2017.
-Even more to the point, if during this same period the employer failed to furnish sufficient notice of the retirement plan’s automatic contribution arrangement, the penalty could reach approximately $300,000 ($1,659/day for 2017).
+For example, an employer that fails to satisfy a request for plan documents, such as an SPD, for 6 months (about the time it would take a frustrated participant to make several requests before filing a lawsuit) may result in civil penalties of $110 per day.
+Even more to the point, if during this same period the employer failed to furnish sufficient notice of the retirement plan’s automatic contribution arrangement, the penalty could be approximately an additional $300,000 ($1,659/day for 2017).
 The best way to avoid such a result is by simply complying with the basic disclosure requirements under ERISA.
 In other words, spending a little now could save you a lot later.